top of page

 Scope and Mandate

-Tort Law: Negligence, breach of statutory duty, good faith clauses.
+4. Tort Law: Negligence, breach of statutory duty, nuisance, economic torts, absolute and strict liability;

-Legal Philosophy: Theoretical contributions on any field of private law.
+5. Legal Philosophy: Theoretical contributions on any field of private law (causation, foreseeability)

 Board of Editors